KidPudel/Iggy-s-Vault/gamedev/roblox/Script types and explorer.md

 ### `LocalScript` (Client-Side Logic)

-A `LocalScript` runs **on the player's client** (their computer or mobile device).
+A `LocalScript` runs **on the player's client**.
 Every player runs their own independent copy of the game's `LocalScript`s.
 This is where you create an interactive and responsive experience for the player.

 *   **Execution Context**: Client
 *   **Primary Purpose**: